ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 ## Basic concepts

-The system is a portal for **orders** (requests, project proposals, etc) to a single facility from its users.
-A **user** is a researcher external to the service facility, and may or may not be the Principal Investigator (PI) for one or more projects.
+- Orders: The OrderPortal system is a portal for orders (requests, project proposals, etc) to a single facility from its users.

+- User: A user is a researcher external to the service facility, and may or may not be the Principal Investigator (PI) for one or more projects.

+- Order: An order is created, filled in and submitted by a user.
+The facility personnel (system administrators and/or staff) then handles the order, applying whatever workflow is defined by them.
+The order is moved along by changing its status.

-An order is created from a template which is called a **form** in the OrderPortal system.
-The system administrators must set up and publish the forms for a researcher to be able to create an order.
-Each form defines the fields for data to be input by the researcher.
+- Form: An order is created from a template which is called a **form**.
+The system administrators must set up and publish the forms for a user to be able to create an order.
+Each form defines the fields for data to be input by the user.

-The OrderPortal system is designed for only one facility, displaying up to about 8 different order forms.
-There is no hard limit to the number of simultaneously published forms, but the current design does not work well with more than about 8 forms.

-If an organization has different facilities requiring different sets of forms, then it is probably a good idea to set up different instances of the OrderPortal system, with separate back-end database instances.

   The design of an order form is fairly general; there is nothing that is hardcoded for specific domains of science.
 The content of the order forms consists of a different fields for different types of input data, with optional constraints on the input data, and optional help text.
 The order forms are defined by the system administrators.

+- Report: A report is an HTML file or a document file (PDF, DOCX, etc) which can be attached to an order by the system administrators or staff.
+  This can be used a means of delivering results to the user.

-A **user account** is defined within each OrderPortal instance.
+- User account: A user account is defined within each OrderPortal instance.
 The email address of the user is the user account identifier.
 This means that if a user changes email address, a new account will have to be created.

-The system administrators can (and should) customisation the site logo, title, home page text blocks and the body of email messages sent by the system.
+- Customization: The system administrators can (and should) customization the site logo, title, home page text blocks and the body of email messages sent by the system.
 Pages for showing information and documents are under control of the system administrators.

 # Facility